mcchuu/chukwu-csc256-repo/README.md

 ## What This Class Is About

-CSC 256 is focused on Software Quality Assurance, which is basically learning how to make sure software actually works properly before it gets released.
-We're covering all the principles and processes of software testing, including different testing technologies, static techniques, test design techniques, and test management.
-I'll be working on projects that involve things like Test Driven Development (TDD), API testing, automated testing, and even some DevOps stuff like CI/CD.
-The goal is to learn how to design and implement proper testing plans throughout the entire software development process, which is super important for any programming job.
+This course covers the principles, concepts and processes of software testing.
+Topics include testing technologies, static techniques, test design techniques, and test management.
+The goal is to learn how to design and implement proper testing plans throughout the entire software development process.

 ## How I'm Organizing Everything